jackeys/Power-Armor-to-the-People/Documentation/Plugin Details.md

 **Dependencies:** Classic Advanced Power Armor

 **Change List:**
-* Injects a Classic Advanced power armor set for Legendary Gunners into Power Armored Enemies Extended
+* Injects a Classic Advanced power armor set for Legendary Gunners into Power Armor to the People
 * Adds the legendary effects to the naming rules for Classic Advanced Power Armor
-* Injects Classic Advanced Power Armor into the legendary drop lists in Legendary Power Armor Pieces
+* Injects Classic Advanced Power Armor into the legendary drop lists in Power Armor to the People

 ### Classic Advanced Power Armor Redistribution.esp
 **Description:** Adjusts the availability of Classic Advanced Power Armor in the world